 "Everybody gave me grief, until they wrestled me," admitted Sabu.

-"The thing was, I wasn’t killing my opponent.
+"The thing was, I wasn’t hurting my opponent.
 It just looked that way.
 I knew what I was doing.
-Other guys who were copying me were killing each other.
+Other guys who were copying me were hurting each other.

 "What I would do, after I put a guy through a table, I’d give them an extra $100 if they told everybody that it hurt.
 I’d say, ‘Here’s a hundred bucks, keep your mouth shut.’
 If anybody asked, they’d say, ‘Yeah, that table really hurt!’
 This was so they wouldn’t do it.